 In such a case there is no need to configure the customer id of the MCC account.

-NOTE: The cost is shown both on the agency and advertiser dashboards at campaign level.
+The cost data is displayed on both the agency and advertiser dashboards, at the campaign level.

 If the agency is transparent, then in the advertiser's dashboard the cost data is displayed under Google Ads campaigns.
 If it isn't, the data is displayed under the agency's campaigns.